-- Check in for girls registered for before care will start at 8 a.m. - Check in for girls not participating in before care, will start at 8:30 a.m. - Once you enter Camp Piperwood, you will be directed by camp staff to the parking lot. - All Campers/family members/Staff will be required to wear masks upon arrival to camp. - You will be required to PLEASE REMAIN IN or STAND next to YOUR VEHICLE. - The camp health supervisor will come to your vehicle to take your daughter's temperature, ask the required COVID 19 health screening questions and collect any medication.
-Please review our COVID 19 guidelines on pages 4-5 for further clarification/details. - Once the camp health supervisor clears your daughter's attendance at camp, her camp counselor will escort her to her pod/group. - One of our Piperwood staff members will come to your vehicle and will provide you with additional instructions, answer questions and collect any additional paperwork - Please note: Your child will be required to have their temperature taken and screening questions asked each morning of their attendance at day camp.
+- Check in for girls registered for before care will start at 8 a.m. - Check in for girls not participating in before care, will start at 8:30 a.m. - Once you enter Camp Piperwood, you will be directed by camp staff to the parking lot. - A designated staff member will take your daughter's temperature and ask the required COVID 19 health screening questions.
+Please review our COVID 19 guidelines on pages 4 for further clarification/details. - Once your daughter is cleared she will be escorted to her unit or you may escort her if you would like.